When losing weight, it’s easy to give all of our attention to the number on the scale, however, weight loss is much more than just that number.

 - Take weekly measurements of your waist, quadriceps, biceps, and chest.

-So don’t drive yourself crazy by thinking you must hit a certain goal weight, you’re more than just a number.
+So don’t drive yourself crazy by thinking you must hit a certain goal weight.

 Compare your weekly pictures, see how your clothes are fitting, and focus on getting healthier and happier.